GradMetaNet: An Equivariant Architecture for Learning on Gradients: Experiments

 \section{Experiments}

 \looseness=-1 In this section, we evaluate \ourmethod on a variety of learning tasks on gradients.
 We empirically demonstrate the importance of each of our design principles by ablating components and comparing to other baselines.
 We then showcase \ourmethod's effectiveness for three applications: curvature information estimation, learned optimization, and INR editing.
-Full experimental details appear in Appendix~\ref{apx:experiments}.
+We include full experimental details in Appendix~\ref{apx:experiments} and additional experimental results in Appendix~\ref{apx:additional_experiments}.